harshit-raj15/x86-Performance-Analysis/README.md

 * **Cache Size Scaling:** Analyzes the impact of different L1 and L2 cache sizes on performance.
 * **Cache Associativity Scaling:** Investigates how L1 and L2 cache associativity affects hit rates and execution time.

-The final results are collected from gem5's `stats.txt` output files and plotted using a Python script.
+The final results are collected from gem5's  output files and plotted using a Python script.

 ## Getting Started